stripe/stripe-android/README.md

 ### Building the example project

 1. Clone the git repository.
-2. Be sure you've installed the Android SDK with API Level 17 and _android-support-v4_.
+2. Be sure you've installed the Android SDK with API Level 19 and _android-support-v4_.
 This is only a requirement for development.
-Our bindings require the API Level 7 as a minimum at runtime which would work on almost any modern version of Android.
-3. Import the project.
+3. Import the project in Android Studio
-    * For Android Studio, choose _Import Project..._ from the "Welcome to Android Studio" screen.
-Select the `build.gradle` file at the top of the `stripe-android` repository.
+    * Choose _Import Project..._ from the "Welcome to Android Studio" screen.
-    * For Eclipse, [import](http://help.eclipse.org/juno/topic/org.eclipse.platform.doc.user/tasks/tasks-importproject.htm) the _example_ and _stripe_ folders into, by using `Import -> General -> Existing Projects into Workspace`, and browsing to the `stripe-android` folder.
+    * Select `build.gradle` at the top of the `stripe-android` repository.
 4. Build and run the project on your device or in the Android emulator.

 The example application needs a public key from your Stripe account to interact with the Stripe API.
-To add this, [replace the value of PUBLISHABLE_KEY in LauncherActivity with your test key](example/src/main/java/com/stripe/example/activity/LauncherActivity.java#L25).
+To add this, [replace the value of PUBLISHABLE_KEY in LauncherActivity with your test key](example/src/main/java/com/stripe/example/activity/LauncherActivity.java#L28).

 Three different ways of creating tokens are shown, with all the Stripe-specific logic needed for each separated into the three controllers, [AsyncTaskTokenController](example/src/main/java/com/stripe/example/controller/AsyncTaskTokenController.java), [RxTokenController](example/src/main/java/com/stripe/example/controller/RxTokenController.java), and [IntentServiceTokenController](example/src/main/java/com/stripe/example/controller/IntentServiceTokenController.java).